-Women are more at risk of dementia than men with women making up 65% of people who currently have dementia.
-Whilst age is the main risk factor for dementia and women tend to live longer than men, this does not completely explain the difference.
+Women make up an estimated 65% of people who currently have dementia.
+Whilst age is the main risk factor for dementia, and women tend to live longer than men, this does not completely explain the difference.

 Whilst both men and women produce oestrogen, it’s the main female sex hormone and so women usually have more of it.
 When women go through menopause, their bodies stop producing as much oestrogen.

 On the other hand, men continue to produce testosterone, the male sex hormone, throughout their lives.
-Testosterone is actually converted into oestrogen inside brain cells.
-This means that women who have been through menopause have lower levels of oestrogen in their brain than men of the same age.
+Testosterone is converted into oestrogen inside brain cells.
+This means that women who have been through menopause have lower levels of oestrogen in their brains than men of the same age.

 Risk factors for dementia